mposada/flutter_music/README.md

 ## Getting Started

-Create a Spotify account and enable the [developer option](https://developer.spotify.com), then create a project and take the Client Id and Secret Id and generate a Ouath token like this:
+Create a Spotify account and enable the [developer option](https://developer.spotify.com), then create a project and take the Client Id and Secret Id and generate a token like this:

 **POST** Request to: https://accounts.spotify.com/api/token

 ##Body:

 As a x-www-form-urlencoded
 `grant_type: client_credentials`

 ## Authorization
-Basic client_id:secret_id
+`Basic client_id:secret_id`

 ## Response